justinmeiners/justinmeiners.github.io/common-lisp-scripts/README.md

 Rather than picking out individual library version tags, you pick a Quicklisp version which is a snapshot in time of all the libraries that aims to be compatible.

-To reiterate the relationship between Quicklisp and `asdf`, I will borrow an explanation from Reddit user [eayse][reddit]:
+To reiterate, I will share an explanation from Reddit user [eayse][reddit]:

 > I advocate the habit of installing things with `ql:quickload`, but after initial installation, using `asdf:load-system` to actually bring the systems into memory.
 > After all missing dependencies have been satisfied by network installations from the distributions configured in Quicklisp, `ql:quickload` just thunks down to ASDF.